-Last year Nadia and I worked together to make a COVID-safe drive-by Cinco de Mayo party, complete with cardboard mariachi instruments for kids and a giant papel picado backdrop.
+Last year Nadia and I worked together to make a COVID-safe drive-by Cinco de Mayo party.
+This party was complete with cardboard mariachi instruments for kids and a giant papel picado backdrop.
 If you missed it last year, it’s not too late to get ready for this year’s festivities!

-We also interviewed Nadia last Fall, and everything she does to preserve and celebrate her Mexican heritage is so inspiring.
-Check out her interview here, and definitely keep an eye on Ella Rises, the organization Nadia created to empower Latina youth.
+We also interviewed Nadia last Fall.
+Everything she does to preserve and celebrate her Mexican heritage is so inspiring.
+Check out her interview here!
+Oh and definitely keep an eye on Ella Rises, the organization Nadia created to empower Latina youth.

 History of Cinco de Mayo

 As Nadia said, Cinco de Mayo commemorates an important Mexican victory in the Battle of Puebla, which took place on May 5, 1862 in the city of Puebla.
 The battle, in which the Mexican army defeated French troops, marked a turning tide in the fight for Mexican sovereignty.
 It also signaled Mexico’s strength to the rest of the world, which tended to underestimate their power.